-"Class B Percentage" means, with respect to any distribution date:

-o prior to the Stepdown Date or with respect to any distribution date on which a Trigger Event is in effect, zero; and o on and after the Stepdown Date and provided that no Trigger Event is in effect, a fraction expressed as a percentage, the numerator of which is the aggregate principal balance of the class B notes immediately prior to that distribution date and the denominator of which is the aggregate principal balance of all outstanding notes.

-"DTC" means The Depository Trust Company, or any successor thereto.

-"Fitch" means Fitch, Inc., also known as Fitch Ratings, or any successor rating agency.

-- "Initial Pool Balance" means the Pool Balance of the trust student loans as of the closing date. - "Moody's" means Moody's Investors Service, Inc., or any successor rating agency. - "Pool Balance" means, for any date, the aggregate principal balance of the trust student loans as of the close of business on that date, including accrued interest that is expected to be capitalized, plus the amount, if any, on deposit in the add-on consolidation loan account on that date. - "Principal Distribution Amount" means, (i) as to the initial distribution date, the amount by which the aggregate outstanding principal balance of the notes exceeds the Adjusted Pool Balance as of the end of the initial collection period, and (ii) as to each subsequent distribution date, the amount by which the Adjusted Pool Balance for the preceding distribution date exceeds the Adjusted Pool Balance for that distribution date. - "Realized Loss" means the excess of the principal balance, including any interest that had been or had been expected to be capitalized, of any liquidated student loan over liquidation proceeds for a student loan to the extent allocable to principal, including any interest that had been or had been expected to be capitalized. - "S&P" means Standard & Poor's Ratings Services, a division of The McGraw-Hill Companies, Inc., or any successor rating agency. - "Significant Guarantors" means the guarantee agencies that each guarantee or will guarantee trust student loans comprising at least 10% of the Initial Pool Balance. - "Specified Reserve Account Balance" means, for any distribution date, the greater of: - (a) 0.25% of the Pool Balance as of the close of business on the last day of the related collection period; and - (b) \$3,778,125;
+- "Class B Percentage" means, with respect to any distribution date: - prior to the Stepdown Date or with respect to any distribution date on which a Trigger Event is in effect, zero; and - on and after the Stepdown Date and provided that no Trigger Event is in effect, a fraction expressed as a percentage, the numerator of which is the aggregate principal balance of the class B notes immediately prior to that distribution date and the denominator of which is the aggregate principal balance of all outstanding class A and class B notes immediately prior to that distribution date. - "DTC" means The Depository Trust Company, or any successor thereto. - "Fitch" means Fitch, Inc., also known as Fitch Ratings, or any successor rating agency. - "Initial Pool Balance" means the Pool Balance as of the closing date. - "Moody's" means Moody's Investors Service, Inc., or any successor rating agency. - "Pool Balance" means, for any date, the aggregate principal balance of the trust student loans (other than any trust student loan for which the related guarantor has either paid or rejected a claim for guarantee payment) as of the close of business on that date, including accrued interest that is expected to be capitalized, plus the amount, if any, on deposit in the add-on consolidation loan account on that date. - "Principal Distribution Amount" means, (i) as to the initial distribution date, the amount by which the aggregate outstanding principal balance of the class A and class B notes exceeds the Adjusted Pool Balance as of the end of the initial collection period, and (ii) as to each subsequent distribution date, the amount by which the Adjusted Pool Balance for the preceding distribution date exceeds the Adjusted Pool Balance for that distribution date. - "S&P" means Standard & Poor's Ratings Services, a division of The McGraw-Hill Companies, Inc., or any successor rating agency. - "Servicing Fee Deferral Trigger" is in effect if, on the preceding distribution date, (i) the subservicer is Citibank SD and (ii) the Trust Parity Percentage is less than 98.50%. - "Significant Guarantors" means the guarantee agencies that each guarantee or will guarantee trust student loans comprising at least 10% of the Initial Pool Balance. - "Specified Reserve Account Balance" means, for any distribution date, the greater of: - (a) 0.25% of the Pool Balance as of the close of business on the last day of the related collection period; or - (b) \$2,550,668;